 Category-level safety signals worth knowing

 Beyond the source question, some risks travel with the type of peptide.
 GLP-1 receptor agonists reliably produce gastrointestinal effects — nausea, vomiting, diarrhea — that are usually dose-related; a large 2023 analysis also examined rarer gastrointestinal risks such as pancreatitis and bowel obstruction associated with GLP-1 use for weight loss.[11]
 Across injectable peptides generally, injection-site reactions are common, and immunogenicity — the body mounting an immune response to a foreign peptide or its impurities — is a recognized consideration in peptide drug development.[12]
-It is precisely this immunogenicity concern, tied to impurities and route of administration, that the FDA cited when it flagged BPC-157 as a bulk substance that may present significant safety risks in compounding.[13]
+It was precisely this immunogenicity concern, tied to impurities and route of administration, that the FDA cited around 2023 when it flagged BPC-157 as a bulk substance that may present significant safety risks in compounding.[13]
+That specific compounding-category flag was lifted in April 2026 as part of a broader FDA reassessment, and a July 2026 advisory-committee vote recommended BPC-157 for lawful compounding — but the underlying safety questions the flag was based on (impurities, immunogenicity, limited human data) were not resolved by that vote; they were the reason career FDA scientists objected to it.
+The compounding-category label changed; the state of the human safety evidence did not.
+See are peptides legal for the fuller regulatory timeline.

 How to actually reduce the risk